 The Risk Management Section of the Law Branch investigates and settles all claims made against the City.
 Provincial law outlines the City's responsibility and liabilities and sets a reasonableness standard with respect to the repair of roadways.

-City claims adjusters carefully review each pothole claim in context of the provincial legislation.
+City claims adjusters carefully review each pothole claim in relation to the provincial legislation.
 Claims are paid only after going through the evaluation process, to ensure the City has properly assessed its level of responsibility for an incident.

 Provincial Liability Conditions

-- The character of the road and the area of the city in which it is located are both factors that are to be used in establishing the reasonableness standard.
+- The character of the road and the area of the city in which it is located are two examples of multiple factors that are to be used in establishing the reasonableness standard

-- There is some accountability on drivers to watch where they are driving to avoid potholes as long as this can be done safely.
+- There remains the greatest accountability on drivers to watch where they are driving to avoid potholes as long as this can be done safely

 Appeal a Denied Claim